nazimbo/fake-news-detector/READ.md

 ## Step 1: Data Preparing

 The first step is to prepare the data for training the model.
-This involves loading the data, adding a label to each article (fake or real), and combining the two datasets into one shuffled dataset.
+This involves loading the data, removing useless columns, adding a label to each article (fake or real), and combining the two datasets into one shuffled dataset.
 The function `prepare_data` in `data_functions.py` does this.

 ## Step 2: Data Cleaning

+The next step is to clean the data.
+This involves lowercasing the text, replacing all non alphabetical characters with spaces, removing stopwords, and lemmatizing the text.
+The function `clean_data` in `data_functions.py` does this.